When to Buy First Walking Shoes

 5. Room for growth

-6. It is important to have adequate space for the fingers to move
+it is important to have adequate space for the fingers to move

 • Very thick and hard soles